ameboileau/Intro-to-Python/README.md

   - Week 4: Calculating the weight of an object, calculating the fixed monthly payment on a mortgage, calculating Canadian federal taxes.
 Calculating the Gaussian distribution of an array of numbers, calculating some useful statistics, calculating the velocity of an object using conservation of energy.
   - Week 5: Calculating probabilities related to dice tossing, manipulating a phone book, calculating the partial sums of convergent/divergent series.
   - Week 6: Creating and editing a DataFrame of songs, a DataFrame of colours, and a DataFrame of monthly expenses.
 Loading a book DataFrame from Excel; writing functions to consume the book DataFrame more efficiently.
 Working with MSF DataFrames and computing certain important quantities.
+  - Week 9: Simple functions using VSCode (manipulating strings and lists), practicing the enumerate function on lists, practicing try and except blocks.
+  - Final Quiz: A series of 6 questions to put all your skills to the test!

 ## Extra Exercises:
 Here you will find extra exercises which should be shorter and easier than the ones found in the Exercises folder